codempireio/code-style/docs/typings.md

 type TAnswer = "Yes" | "No";
 ```

-## 4. Class or Component interface should contain it name
+## 4. Class or Component interface should contain its name

 ```typescript
 interface IApiService {